mheap/nexmo-developer/_documentation/en/messages/10-dlc/overview.md

 ## What is 10DLC?

 You already learned that 10-Digit Long Code is the new standard for Application-to-Person (A2P) messaging in the United States.
 But what does that mean?
-If you are a business that communicates with customers in the United States via phone calls or text messages: 10DLC provides a way to send messages using ten-digit numbers.
+If you are a business that communicates with customers in the United States via phone calls or text messages: 10DLC provides a way to send messages using +1 ten-digit geographic numbers.

-Mobile carriers like Verizon created 10DLC to ensure phone calls and messages to customers originate from trusted sources.
+Mobile carriers like Verizon created 10DLC to ensure messages to customers originate from trusted sources.

-Businesses can register for a 10DLC number to send SMS messages, MMS messages, or make phone calls from a ten-digit number.
+Businesses can register for a 10DLC number to send SMS messages, MMS messages, or make phone calls from a ten-digit geographic number.

 Under the new A2P 10 DLC regulation, anyone using an A2P (Application to Person) mechanism to send messages (SMS or MMS) is required to go through a registration process via the campaign registry (TCR).
 The registration process comprises of 4 phases: